samuel-nartey/amplify-static-website/README.md

 ##  Step-by-Step Implementation

 Each section below represents a major stage in the project.
- *You can add screenshots after each step to make the README tutorial-rich.*
+ *I will add screenshots after each step to make the README tutorial-rich.*

 ---